hhprogram/Whales/README.md

 Explaining the above.
 --train_dir value is the directory where all the training output for the model will go, the actual model graph file and any tensorboard related files.
+So for us we have 'training/'.
+This is the directory that we point to when we run tensorboard and want to see the training progress - (`tensorboard --logdir=training/`) -- pipeline_config_path value is the path to the 'TrainEvalPipelineConfig configuration file' that we use to config the file will whatever preliminary settings we want.
+This file also tells the model how many labels it needs to classify, where to save model checkpoints, and where to find the data to be used for testing and validation ->i.e note that when calling `train.py` we do not tell it where the model can find the training and testing data that's because that info is in the config file itself (in this project I use the faster_rcnn_resnet101_coco.config under the faster_rcnn_resnet101_coco_2018_01_28 directory)
--- pipeline_config_path value is the path to the 'TrainEvalPipelineConfig configuration file' that we use to config the file will whatever preliminary settings we want.
-This file also tells the model how many labels it needs to classify, where to save model checkpoints, and where to find the data to be used for testing and validation
+-- Note: For me the train_dir path had to be directed to the directory within 'Whales' which was in another directoy as well as the pipeline path which had to point to the faster_rcnn_resnet101_coco_2018_01_28 directory